saterHATER/npp/README.md

 if I do things wrong.

 I have not written any documentation yet, sorry about that.
-You can still check out the `tests/` folder if you want some examples.
+You can still check out the `tests/` folder (sometimes it is there, sometimes not...) if you want some examples.

 Have fun ! :D